ambuilding/Python/harvardResearch/readme.md

 - 3.1how to translate DNA
 - how to process texts
 - how to classify items using the k-nearest neighbors method

+## Week 4:

+- classify whisky
+- use GPS data to track the migration patterns of birds
+- analyze social networks
+- axis 0 is rows, axis equal to 1 is columns.